MorganCaron/CppUtils/Language/Lexer/README.md

 Its method ``GrammarLexerTreeNode parseGrammar(std::string_view src)`` defines the grammar of the parsed language.
 The function returns the AST of the grammar, which is only useful for debugging purposes.

-The method ``Graph::VariantTreeNode<Types...> parseLanguage(const Type::Token& token, std::string_view src) const`` parses the language using the grammar and returns the generated AST.
+The method ``Parser::ASTNode<Types...> parseLanguage(const Type::Token& token, std::string_view src) const`` parses the language using the grammar and returns the generated AST.

 ---